abhishekaxl/headlessEcommerce/docs/01-requirements-breakdown.md

 - [ ] Page load times < 3 seconds (first contentful paint)
 - [ ] Time to interactive < 5 seconds
 - [ ] Lighthouse performance score > 90
-- [ ] ISR properly implement हो catalog pages के लिए
+- [ ] ISR properly should be implemented catalog pages for
-- [ ] Image optimization हो (Next.js Image component)
+- [ ] Image optimization should be (Next.js Image component)
-- [ ] Code splitting properly implement हो
+- [ ] Code splitting properly implement should be implemented

 ### SEO
-- [ ] All pages SSR हो
+- [ ] All pages SSR should be implemented
-- [ ] Meta tags properly set हों (title, description, OG tags)
+- [ ] Meta tags properly set should be (title, description, OG tags)
-- [ ] Canonical URLs properly set हों
+- [ ] Canonical URLs properly set should be available
-- [ ] Structured data (JSON-LD) implement हो product और organization के लिए
+- [ ] Structured data (JSON-LD) should be implemented product and organization for
-- [ ] Sitemap generate हो
+- [ ] Sitemap generate should be implemented
-- [ ] robots.txt properly configure हो
+- [ ] robots.txt properly configure should be implemented

 ### Accessibility
-- [ ] WCAG 2.1 AA compliance हो
+- [ ] WCAG 2.1 AA compliance should be implemented
-- [ ] Keyboard navigation support हो
+- [ ] Keyboard navigation support should be implemented
-- [ ] Screen reader compatibility हो
+- [ ] Screen reader compatibility should be implemented
 - [ ] Color contrast ratios meet requirements
-- [ ] Form labels properly associate हों
+- [ ] Form labels properly associate should be available
-- [ ] Error messages accessible हों
+- [ ] Error messages accessible should be available

 ### Security
-- [ ] HTTPS enforce हो
+- [ ] HTTPS enforce should be implemented
-- [ ] Input validation हो (client और server-side)
+- [ ] Input validation should be (client and server-side)
-- [ ] XSS protection हो
+- [ ] XSS protection should be implemented
-- [ ] CSRF protection हो
+- [ ] CSRF protection should be implemented
-- [ ] Sensitive data properly handle हो
+- [ ] Sensitive data properly handle should be implemented
-- [ ] Authentication tokens secure हों
+- [ ] Authentication tokens secure should be available

 ### Error Handling
-- [ ] All errors NormalizedError format में return हों
+- [ ] All errors NormalizedError format in return should be available
-- [ ] User-friendly error messages show हों
+- [ ] User-friendly error messages show should be available
-- [ ] Error logging properly implement हो
+- [ ] Error logging properly implement should be implemented
-- [ ] Error recovery paths provide हों
+- [ ] Error recovery paths provide should be available
-- [ ] Network errors gracefully handle हों
+- [ ] Network errors gracefully handle should be available

 ### Responsive Design
-- [ ] Mobile-first approach follow हो
+- [ ] Mobile-first approach follow should be implemented
-- [ ] Breakpoints properly implement हों
+- [ ] Breakpoints properly implement should be available
-- [ ] Touch targets appropriately sized हों
+- [ ] Touch targets appropriately sized should be available
-- [ ] Layout adapt हो different screen sizes पर
+- [ ] Layout adapt should be different screen sizes on
-- [ ] Images responsive हों
+- [ ] Images responsive should be available

 ---

 ## Technical Constraints

-1. **Frontend-Magento Isolation:** Frontend कभी भी Magento को directly call नहीं करेगा
+1. **Frontend-Magento Isolation:** Frontend will never call Magento directly
-2. **Canonical GraphQL Only:** सभी operations canonical GraphQL API के माध्यम से होंगे
+2. **Canonical GraphQL Only:** All operations will go through the canonical GraphQL API
-3. **TypeScript Mandatory:** सभी code TypeScript में होगा
+3. **TypeScript Mandatory:** All code will be in TypeScript
-4. **Next.js App Router:** Next.js App Router use होगा (Pages Router नहीं)
+4. **Next.js App Router:** Next.js App Router will be used (not Pages Router)
-5. **Server Components Preferred:** जहां possible हो, Server Components use होंगे
+5. **Server Components Preferred:** Where possible, Server Components should be used
-6. **No Magento Schema Leakage:** Frontend को Magento schema के बारे में knowledge नहीं होगी
+6. **No Magento Schema Leakage:** Frontend will have no knowledge of Magento schema
-7. **Middleware as Single Interface:** Middleware ही Magento के साथ communicate करेगा
+7. **Middleware as Single Interface:** Only Middleware will communicate with Magento

 ---